 - My favorite travel items are the gear that have double uses.
-My Lulu Lemon reversible tights, My PrAna swimsuit and shorts that I can hike, swim, and surf in, my Exofficio Storm Logic jacket that turns into a neck pillow AND it’s easy to wash.
+My Lulu Lemon reversible tights, My PrAna swimsuit and shorts that I can hike, swim, and surf in.

-- Smartwool socks are GREAT for travel.
+- Good wool socks (like Point6) are GREAT for travel.
 They dry really fast, don’t hold odor, and they stay warm in the cold and are cooling in the hot.
 The only socks I travel with!

 - Pack in one color palette so that you can stay light and everything can go together in different combinations.

 - Use a backpack if you are doing a lot of train or bus travel – it’s much easier to maneuver.
 I use an REI daypack and Eagle Creek backpack/duffle.